djdiskmachine/LittleGPTracker/docs/wiki/config_xml.md

 -   `HICOLOR2`: cursor color
 -   `SONGVIEW_FE`: color of the chain "FE" in song screen
 -   `SONGVIEW_00`: color of the chain "00" in song screen
+-   `ROWCOLOR1`: Row count color 1
+-   `ROWCOLOR2`: Row count color 2
+-   `ALTROWNUMBER`: How many rows for each rowcolor

 All colors are defined by a set of hexadecimal triplet for RGB.
 Here's an example: